 - 1. Water Quality Awareness Signage in Parks by Streams

 - 2. Social Media Posts (Sent to Partners)

 - 3. Website Updates

 - 4. Educational Campaigns

-- 5. Newsletters and Mailers
+- Newsletters and Mailers

 - 6. Pet-Waste Pickup Stations

 - 7. Volunteer Cleanup Programs

 - 8. School Visits

 - 9. Project Story Map

 - 10. Report a Concern Website

 - 11. Radio Advertisements and Interviews

 - 12. Tours and Field Trips

-Entities within the watershed that are interested in collaborating with other stakeholder groups and hosting or participating in events include the Colorado Watershed Assembly, Colorado Wheat Administrative Committee, and RNC Consulting, LLC.
+Entities within the watershed that are interested in collaborating with other stakeholder groups and hosting or participating in events include the City of Greeley, City of Fort Collins, Colorado Watershed Assembly, and Colorado Wheat Administrative Committee.
 Participating in existing events can also expand outreach efforts.
 Northern Water has an annual water quality efficiency stakeholder meeting in the spring, as well as a spring and fall water symposium and a children's water festival.
 Each fall, a Sustaining Colorado Watersheds conference is held in Avon, Colorado.
 A Lower South Platte River Water Festival is also held for children in the community.